remimorvan/knowledge-clustering/README.md

 in `1.kl` (resp. `2.kl`).
 New knowledges will always be added, as comments, to the last file, which is `2.kl` in the example.

+You can also use the autofinder in this case, using `knowledge cluster` or `knowledge`: if multiple `.kl` files are present in the current directory (and its recursive subdirectories), exactly one of them must end with `default.kl`—this is where new knowledges will be put.

 ## Adding quotes

+/!\ This feature is somewhat experimental.

 ```
 Usage: knowledge addquotes [OPTIONS]